vitorjna/Scripts/README.md

 For more details, see the [Git Projects Automation README](Git-Projects/README.md).

-## Video Bitrate Analyzer
+## Video Metadata Analyzer

-This script (`video_analyzer.py`) is a Python-based tool for analyzing video files within a specified folder and its subfolders, calculating their bitrates, and presenting them in a sorted list.
+This script (`video_analyzer.py`) is a Python-based tool for analyzing video files within a specified folder and its subfolders, and presenting them in a sorted list based on metadata elements like bitrate, file size, and duration.

-For more details, see the [Video Bitrate Analyzer README](VideoBitrateAnalyzer/README.md).
+For more details, see the [Video Metadata Analyzer README](VideoMetadataAnalyzer/README.md).

 ---

-More scripts will be added to this repository in the future.
+More scripts are added to this repository from time to time.